 *Just a Note: The original recipe I believe calls for either Cointreau or brandy.
 I used Cointreau but with reservations.
 I’m really not a fan of orange flavored chocolate.
 I don’t know why.
 I’m making this again on Friday for a party and will be using bourbon instead, like I originally intended.
 I will report back.
 FYI this also uses “raw” eggs.
 The yolks are slightly cooked but if this makes you at all queasy then I wouldn’t make this recipe.
 But it’s a classic chocolate mousse, and I will say it didn’t kill anyone at Thanksgiving, or make them sick.

-Pour mousse into pre-baked, cooled pie shell and carefully smooth.
+- Pour mousse into pre-baked, cooled pie shell and carefully smooth.
 Refrigerate for 3 hours or overnight, until set.
-The mousse will thicken up considerable during this time and develop those traditional thick, creamy, airy mousse qualities.
+The mousse will thicken up considerably during this time and develop those traditional thick, creamy, airy mousse qualities.

-Before serving top mousse with whipped cream (I like to whip heavy cream with 3-4 tbsps sugar and 1-2 tsp vanilla).
+- Before serving top with whipped cream (I like to whip heavy cream with 3-4 tbsps sugar and 1-2 tsp vanilla).
 Serve chilled.